 Named staff approved to dispense medicines is listed in Appendix 1.
+Please refer to the Managing Medical Conditions Policy.

 Storing of Medicine

 All requests for the storage of medication must be accompanied by a consent form completed, signed and dated by the pupil's parent or guardian.